 The Four Seasons Hong Kong Executive Club Lounge

 Pictured above is one of the few 24-hour lounges in Hong Kong.
 It combines luxury furnishings with an outdoor wraparound balcony on the 45th floor where you can breathe some fresh air.
-This alfresco space along with the excellent food and drinks offering make this lounge one of the best in Hong Kong.
+This alfresco space, along with the excellent food and drinks offering, makes this lounge one of the best in Hong Kong.

-This lounge has only just been refurbished and sits on the 30th and 31st (top) floor of the Grand Hyatt.
+The Grand Hyatt Hong Kong Club Lounge was ecently refurbished and sits on the 30th and 31st (top) floor of the Grand Hyatt.
 This was recently refurbished in 2016 and is a classy space.
-The food is good but not great, the evening offering, in particular, is more amuse-bouche than full meal, but the view from the double height windows is the star, showcasing the Hong Kong skyline in all of its glory.
+The food is good but not great, the evening offering, in particular, is more amuse-bouche than a full meal, but the view from the double-height windows is the star, showcasing the Hong Kong skyline in all of its glory.

-The Club Intercontinental is located on the first floor of the Intercontinental Hong Kong, but still offers stunning views over the lobby lounge, Victoria Harbour and the Hong Kong skyline.
-The Club Lounge serves buffet breakfast, a really great afternoon tea (an impressive afternoon tea is a feature of many IC lounges; the one offered in the London Club Intercontinental is also impressive) and evening cocktails with Moet & Chandon champagne, premium wines, spirits and tempting hors d’oeuvres (cheeses and canapes).
+The Intercontinental Hong Kong, Club Intercontinental is located on the first floor of the Intercontinental Hong Kong, but still offers stunning views over the lobby lounge, Victoria Harbour and the Hong Kong skyline.
+The Club Lounge serves buffet breakfast, a really great afternoon tea (impressive afternoon tea is a feature of many IC lounges; the one offered in the London Club Intercontinental is also impressive) and evening cocktails with Moet & Chandon champagne, premium wines, spirits, and tempting hors d’oeuvres (cheeses and canapes).

-This lounge is like stepping into a latte, with soft brown wooden floors and creamy seating and sofas. of course there is a great view from the floor to ceiling glass windows along with Wi-Fi and private work-spaces.
-The breakfasts here are very good and they supply a very good omelette cook along with the buffet offering.
+At Langham Place Hotel in Mongkok, the lounge is like stepping into a latte, with soft brown wooden floors and creamy seating and sofas. of course, there is a great view from the floor-to-ceiling glass windows, Wi-Fi, and private workspaces.
+The breakfasts here are very good, and they supply an excellent omelet cook along with the buffet offering.
 Snacks, afternoon tea, canapés, and other refreshments (including champagne) are so plentiful that you don’t need to go out to eat.

-JW Marriott offers a duplex Executive Lounge on Levels 33 and 34 which was renovated in 2009 and offers magnificent views.
-The food on offer includes breakfast, afternoon tea, cocktails, hors d’oeuvres, and evening snacks and alcoholic drinks.
+JW Marriott, Hong Kong, offers a duplex Executive Lounge on Levels 33 and 34 which was renovated in 2009 and offers magnificent views.
+The food on offer includes breakfast, afternoon tea, cocktails, hors d’oeuvres, evening snacks, and alcoholic drinks.

 The Renaissance Hong Kong Harbour is a serene sanctuary in the heart of vibrant Wan Chai, Hong Kong.
-Book a club level room and get access to the executive lounge with complimentary hot buffet breakfast, afternoon tea, hors d’oeuvres and dessert along with alcoholic evening drinks and cocktails.
+Book a club level room and get access to the executive lounge with a complimentary hot buffet breakfast, afternoon tea, hors d’oeuvres, and dessert, along with alcoholic evening drinks and cocktails.